-The Composure Economy: Why Outrage Became the Most Valuable Currency on the Internet
+The Composure Economy: Why Outrage Became the Internet’s Most Valuable Currency (Attention Economy Explained)

 - Bruce Coffman